 Speed and flexibility make BMW’s M5 the world’s most potent performance sedan.
 BMW has just revealed authorized information on the 2007 M5, which secures a number of fresh features for the 2007 model year.
-The car will be offered with an optional six-speed manual transmission, a tire pressure monitor to alert the driver to loss of tire pressure, and a Real Time Traffic Information system.
-In the previous M5, 6-speed manual option is controlled by a stylish shift knob with illuminated pattern and M logo.
+The car will be offered with an optional six-speed manual transmission, a tire pressure monitor to alert the driver to loss of tire pressure, and a Real-Time Traffic Information system.
+In the previous M5, 6-speed manual option is controlled by a stylish shift knob with an illuminated pattern and M logo.

 A dual-mass, hydraulically damped flywheel between engine and clutch is specially tuned to the 10-cylinder engine’s power pulses.
 The primary clutch plate is made of forged steel for high strength.
 The clutch too is self-adjusting, maintaining consistent pedal forces over the life of the clutch.
 Learning the M5’s nuances, the ins, and outs of its various systems, and its ridiculous number of adjustments is a serious task.
 And it comes with a serious price.
 A new base price of $83,195 includes destination and handling charges.
 However, the 6-speed manual transmission will be available as a no-extra-charge option.